zestydevy/dinosaur-planet/docs/Overview.md

 - `undefined_syms.txt` - Defines addresses for symbols  that are known but aren't referenced directly in assembly code.
 - `undefined_funcs_auto.txt` - Addresses of functions that splat found automatically.
 This file should not be modified directly.
 - `undefined_syms_auto.txt` - Addresses of symbols that splat found automatically.
 This file should not be modified directly.
+- `export_symbol_addrs.txt` - Defines symbol names for each DLLSIMPORT.tab entry.
+These symbols will also be found in the other symbol files and names should be kept in sync.

 ## Tools